JagadishGosala/royalMarine-PHP-/README.md

         Level 1: User – Uploads files (invoices, TCS, expenses) Level 2: Team Manager – Views and approves team documents Level 3: Admin/Finance Head – Accesses global dashboard with profitability insights

+🧠 How It Works
+Upload
+    Users upload financial documents (CSV/XLSX) Approval Workflow
+    Managers review and approve their team's uploads Processing
+    Data is parsed, validated, and stored Categorization
+    Clients are marked as Paid, Pending, or Overdue Dashboard & Reports
+    Admins get a high-level dashboard showing:
+        Profit/loss per product
+        Outstanding invoices
+        Payment timelines
+Emails
+    Periodic summaries are auto-sent to preconfigured addresses

+⚠️ Notice
+This is a legacy PHP version created as a demo prototype.
+The live server it was connected to has been decommissioned, and parts of the system (file paths, APIs, cron jobs) are now non-functional.